-

-In the Bible, baptism was the consistent response for people who surrendered their lives to Jesus.
-When people accepted Christ as Savior in the New Testament, they believed in Him (Acts 16:31), repented of their sins (Acts 2:38), confessed Christ as Lord (Matthew 16:16- 18, Romans 10:9-10) and were baptized (Matthew 28:19-20, Acts 2:38- 41, Acts 8:36-38).
-Our role as Christians is to teach others to do the same things the Apostles taught the early church.
+In the Bible, baptism was the natural and consistent response of those who gave their lives to Jesus.
+When people came to faith in the New Testament, they believed in Jesus (Acts 16:31), turned away from their sins (Acts 2:38), confessed Him as Lord (Matthew 16:16–18; Romans 10:9–10), and were baptized (Matthew 28:19–20; Acts 2:38–41; Acts 8:36–38).
+As followers of Jesus today, we’re called to carry on that same pattern teaching others to believe, repent, follow Christ, and take the step of baptism, just as the Apostles taught the early church.

 The Bible teaches that only Jesus saves.
 Acts 4:12 states salvation is found “in no one else” but Jesus.
 We encourage people to believe, repent, confess and be baptized.
 As mentioned before, the actions do not save us – but each of these actions are mentioned in Scripture and are part of becoming a Christian.